 In Australia, Martyn pioneered the idea of yoga being taught in a centre where there was one principal teacher, or maybe two, being joined over time by other less experienced teachers all trained at that school.
 Now a feature of the Iyengar tradition in Australia, each centre has its own character or flavour but adheres to the disciplined tradition of Iyengar Yoga.

 Teacher training standards in Iyengar yoga

-A number of senior Australian Iyengar teachers conduct 300–500 hour teacher training courses, and teacher standards are maintained by very a rigorous certification system.
+A number of senior Australian Iyengar teachers conduct 300–500-hour teacher training courses, and teacher standards are maintained by very a rigorous certification system.
 Senior teachers guide less experienced teachers in their ongoing professional development, and all teachers visit Pune regularly to further their study with the Iyengar family.
-Knowledge of the Iyengar technique is essential for a good teacher, but so too is the capacity to communicate to ones pupils the art of yoga as learned from, and based in, the teacher’s own practice.
+Knowledge of the Iyengar technique is essential for a good teacher, but so too is the capacity to communicate to one’s pupils the art of yoga as learned from, and based in, the teacher’s own practice.

 Ultimately yoga comes back to us, to our real intent.
 Are we satisfied with the outer trappings of this subject or can we reach for knowledge which is gained from personal experience, not from intellectual playing?
-When Mr Iyengar launched ‘Light on the Yoga Sutras of Patanjali’, he said that like his previous books ‘Light on Yoga’ and ‘Light on Pranayama’, it had taken him perhaps 25 years or so to write because he wanted his books to be born out of genuine, subjective understanding, not from literary research.
+When Mr. Iyengar launched ‘Light on the Yoga Sutras of Patanjali’, he said that, like with his previous books ‘Light on Yoga’ and ‘Light on Pranayama’, it had taken him perhaps 25 years or so to write because he wanted his books to be born out of genuine, subjective understanding, not from literary research.
 This takes patience and perseverance, two skills required for yoga in general.
 The beauty is that whilst yoga demands certain qualities, it also gives us the tools to acquire them.
 Practice is all it takes.